Bitcoin fell by 3.01% on Tuesday. Partially reversing a 7.76% rally from Monday, Bitcoin ended the day at $11,472.

 The Rest of the Pack

-Across the rest of the majors, it was another mixed day for the majors on Saturday.
+Across the rest of the top 10 cryptos, it was a sea of red for the majors.

 For the Bitcoin Day Ahead